 |Previous Owner||The public key must be stored in the previous owner slot and labeled as the

 List of public keys endorsed by the manifest.
-The format of the public key
+See Owner Keys for more details.

 The following parameters are required in the secure boot manifest implementation, but are left as optional in the key endorsement manifest.
 The Silicon Creator or previous Silicon Owner may want to implement these parameters to restrict the deployment of the endorsed keys.

 Note: If implemented, the restrictions imposed by these fields cannot be revoked by ownership transfer once provisioned.
 This is to simplify the implementation of an open samples policy.

 Minimum list of fuses that must match the device configuration before committing the endorsed keys to flash.
 The hash of the list of targeted fuse values is hashed with the endorsement manifest before signing.

 Note: The device identifier fuses can be added to the

 otp_settings to restrict

 the keys to be used with a single device.
 This mode of operation is referred to

 The following figure shows the sequence of operations to commit the new set of keys once the key endorsement manifest has been verified.